melmel27/comakery/README.md

 2. Reserve and Hot Wallet addresses have their own separate transfer groups
     * `unrestrictedAddressTimeLock = 0` this timestamp will always have passed
     * `unrestrictedMaxTokenAmount = 2**256 -1` is the largest number storable this number is available as the `MAX_UNIT()` constant.
-    * `setAccountPermissions(reserveAddress, reserveTransferGroup, unrestrictedAddressTimelock, unrestrictedMaxTokenAmount)`
+    * `setAddressPermissions(reserveAddress, reserveTransferGroup, unrestrictedAddressTimelock, unrestrictedMaxTokenAmount)`
-    * `setAccountPermissions(reserveAddress, hotWalletTransferGroup, unrestrictedAddressTimeLock, sensibleMaxAmountInHotWallet)`
+    * `setAddressPermissions(reserveAddress, hotWalletTransferGroup, unrestrictedAddressTimeLock, sensibleMaxAmountInHotWallet)`
 3. Reserve Address can only transfer to Hot Wallet Groups
     * `setAllowGroupTransfer(reserveTransferGroup, hotWalletTransferGroup, unrestrictedAddressTimeLock)`
-    * `setAccountPermissions(reserveAddress, hotWalletTransferGroup, unrestrictedAddressTimeLock, sensibleMaxAmountInHotWallet)`
+    * `setAddressPermissions(reserveAddress, hotWalletTransferGroup, unrestrictedAddressTimeLock, sensibleMaxAmountInHotWallet)`
 4. Hot Wallet Address can transfer to investor groups like Reg D and Reg S.
     * `setAllowGroupTransfer(hotWalletTransferGroup, regD_TransferGroup, unrestrictedAddressTimeLock)`
     * `setAllowGroupTransfer(hotWalletTransferGroup, regS_TransferGroup, unrestrictedAddressTimeLock)`